pulumi/docs/content/docs/reference/serializing-functions.md

 ---
 title: Serializing JavaScript Functions
+description: Use Pulumi's Node.js SDK to serialize JavaScript functions into an artifact that can be used at runtime in the cloud.
+keywords:
+- javascript
+- aws lambda
+- function serialization
+- pulumi sdk
 ---

-The Pulumi Node.js SDK provides a core API for converting a JavaScript function into all the code and files necessary to have that function be used at runtime within some cloud, like in an [AWS Lambda](https://aws.amazon.com/lambda/) for example.
+The Pulumi [Node.js SDK](https://github.com/pulumi/pulumi/tree/master/sdk/nodejs) provides a core API for converting a JavaScript function into all the code and files necessary to have that function be used at runtime within some cloud, like in an [AWS Lambda](https://aws.amazon.com/lambda/) for example.

 There are many cases where a small piece of runtime functionality must be defined as part of a cloud application, and it makes sense to define that runtime functionality directly inline as part of the Pulumi program.
 This can augment, or even replace, using runtime code and binaries defined outside of Pulumi in Lambda ZIPs, Docker images, VM images, etc.